spurin/snooze/README.md

   <img src="snooze_logo.svg" width="30%" alt="Snooze Logo">
 </p>

-Ever wanted an HTTP server that does *almost nothing*, but does it with style? **snooze** is here to serve you—literally.
+Ever wanted an HTTP server that does *almost nothing*, but does it with style? **snooze** is here to serve you-literally.
 Based on the same ultra-minimal philosophy as [idle](https://github.com/spurin/idle), **snooze** listens on a single port, sends a static response, and then goes right back to its nap.

 ## Features